 My parents love playing putt-putt during the holidays.
 It’s a hard-core tradition.

 You choose between playing two different courses with each course consists of 18 holes.
 It’s a game that gets competitive really quickly but what makes playing putt-putt in Sea Point so great is the seaside view and, the fresh air.

 Chart Farm, Wynberg

-See?
-I really do love the beach.
-Courtney and I had a English breakfast looking over this beach front.
-Funny enough, we did the exact same thing the year before seeing that it’s about a 20 minute drive from my home; it’s the ideal spot to just stroll on the promenande or grab some ice cream.
+I really love the beach.
+Courtney and I had an English breakfast looking over this beachfront.
+Funny enough, we did the exact same thing the year before seeing that it’s about a 20-minute drive from my home; it’s the ideal spot to just stroll on the promenade or, grab some ice cream.

 Onrus Beach, Hermanus

 I wanted to go visit the beach one more time before I headed back to the grindstone so I thought why not go to Hermanus.

 With an hour and a half drive, we left home early to at least catch some breakfast before we hit the long road.
 We had no idea what beaches there were so I researched a few and stumbled upon Onrus; a tiny beach situated at the edge of Onrus River.